 The Watchtower organization baptizes in the name of the Father, the Son, and Holy Spirit.
-However, when getting baptized, the Jehovah's Witnesses must must acknowledge that they are identifying themselves with Jehovah's spirit directed organization.
-In other words, the baptism they undergo is according to the biblical formula, but in addition is made to it with the identification with the Watchtower Bible and tract Society as a true representative of God on earth.
+However, when getting baptized, the Jehovah's Witnesses must acknowledge that they are identifying themselves with Jehovah's spirit-directed organization.
+In other words, the baptism they undergo is according to the biblical formula, but in addition, is made to it with the identification with the Watchtower Bible and Tract Society as a true representative of God on earth.

 Please consider the following references from Jehovah's Witness writings.